Naa Ashorkor: Career

 Ashorkor, along with Chris Attoh, hosted the 2016 Vodafone Ghana Music Awards.
 She also hosted the Miss Malaika Ghana pageant for eight years.
-Askorkor started off as a presenter with Starr 103.5 FM where she hosted a midmorning show dubbed The Zone.
+Askorkor began working as a presenter with Starr 103.5 FM where she hosted the mid-morning show titled The Zone.

-In 2008, she was featured in her first movie by Shirley Frimpong-Manso.
+In 2008, she made her film debut in Scorned, directed by Shirley Frimpong-Manso.

-She was a presenter with the Multimedia Group from 2017 till 2020, where she hosted Showbiz A-Z and Strong and Sassy.
-She moved to Asaase Radio at the end of June 2020 and currently hosts the shows Between Hours and Just Us.
-In March 2021, she was the host for the 3Music Awards.
+She was a presenter with the Multimedia Group from 2017 to 2020, where she hosted Showbiz A-Z and Strong and Sassy.
+She moved to Asaase Radio at the end of June 2020 and began hosting the shows Between Hours and Just Us.
+In March 2021, she hosted the 3Music Awards.

-She is a business woman who runs two ventures: Jaarno, a digital food market, and April Communications, which handles theatre productions.
+She is a businesswoman who runs Jaarno, a digital food market, and April Communications, a theatre production company.

-Ashorkor is a brand ambassador for Unilever Ghana as well as Verna Mineral Water.
-She also advocates DKT International Ghana, where she serves as the Lydia Contraceptives Brand Ambassador.
+Ashorkor serves as a brand ambassador for Unilever Ghana and Verna Mineral Water.
+She is also associated with DKT International Ghana as the Lydia Contraceptives brand ambassador.

-Ashorkor had been involved in several popular television commercials, notably for Tigo Ghana's Drop That Yam and the Yensor Nkoaa commercials.
+Ashorkor has appeared in several television commercials, including Tigo Ghana's "Drop That Yam" and the Yensor Nkoaa commercials.

-On Saturday, 1 June 2024, she co-hosted the 25th Telecel Ghana Music Awards with Chris Attoh.
+On 1 June 2024, she co-hosted the 25th Telecel Ghana Music Awards with Chris Attoh.

-Stage Performances and Directorial Work
+Stage performances and directorial work

-Ashorkor has become a key figure in Ghana’s modern stage movement, with notable performances and directorial ventures that explore complex social themes.
+Ashorkor has been involved in Ghana's modern stage movement, with performances and directorial ventures that explore complex social themes.

-In June 2024, Ashorkor made her directorial debut with the production of The Legend of Aku Sika by Professor Martin Owusu.
+In June 2024, Ashorkor made her directorial debut with The Legend of Aku Sika written by Professor Martin Owusu.

-One of her most acclaimed stage performances was in the Spanish monologue "Five Hours with Mario", where she delivered a solo performance on the international stage.
+She performed a solo role in the Spanish monologue Five Hours with Mario on the international stage.

-She also directed and starred in Beyond the Walls, a groundbreaking prison theater production staged at Ghana’s National Theatre.
-The play sheds light on the lives of incarcerated women and advocates for rehabilitation through the arts.
+She also directed and starred in Beyond the Walls, a prison theatre production staged at Ghana's National Theatre.
+The play focusses on the lives of incarcerated women and advocates for rehabilitation through the arts.

 Recognition

-In addition to accolades for her work in film and broadcasting, Naa Ashorkor has been recognized for her artistic contributions on both local and international platforms.
+In addition to accolades for her work in film and broadcasting, Ashorkor has received recognition for her artistic contributions on both local and international platforms.
 She is known for championing stories that center women's voices, health, and empowerment.